bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

   14:32:17  job mandelbrot_4k dispatched (4096 nodes)
   14:36:35  job mandelbrot_4k complete (4m 18s)
-  14:37:02  linux syslog: sshd accepted connection from 192.168.1.42 14:39:11  thermal reading card 07 node 243 peaked at 78°C
+  14:37:02  linux syslog: sshd accepted connection from 192.168.1.42 14:39:11  thermal reading card 07 node 243 peaked at 78 C
   14:43:27  BMC ssh session opened from 192.168.1.42

 bmc> console
-[attaches to the Linux PS UART0 console — you can now interact with the Linux boot messages, kernel panic output, or rescue shell even though Linux has no working Ethernet of its own]
+[attaches to the Linux PS UART0 console -- you can now interact with the Linux boot messages, kernel panic output, or rescue shell even though Linux has no working Ethernet of its own]